 Another impact of celiac disease on women’s health is the higher frequency of anemia in celiac disease patients.

-Iron deficiency anemia can be common in women, especially those with celiac disease.
-Even in women who have not fully developed iron deficiency anemia, many are still deficient or at risk of developing this condition.
+Iron deficiency anemia can be common in those who ovulate, especially those with celiac disease.
+Even in people who have not fully developed iron deficiency anemia, many are still deficient or at risk of developing this condition.

 This is because the damage to the small intestine from eating gluten with celiac can impair iron, folate, and B12 absorption.
 A deficiency in any of these nutrients can lead to anemia.

-It is important that women with celiac disease get a complete blood count and iron panel to monitor for anemia.
-Additionally, it’s vital that celiac women consume a balanced gluten-free diet, and supplement if needed to prevent anemia and related symptoms from occurring.
+It is important that people with celiac disease get a complete blood count and iron panel to monitor for anemia.
+Additionally, it’s vital that celiacs consume a balanced gluten-free diet, and supplement if needed to prevent anemia and related symptoms from occurring.